-A recent survey conducted by Vet’s Kitchen found that one of the most common foods pet owners were feeding their dogs at Christmas was the brussel sprout, but many more sneaky treats were confessed to as well.
+A survey conducted by Vet’s Kitchen found that one of the most common foods pet owners were feeding their dogs at Christmas was the brussel sprout (probably because they didn't want it themselves).
+But owners admitted to several more sneaky treats, including turkey (which is perfectly safe for dogs), and pigs in blankets, which probably isn't the best.

 - Best dog food for allergies: Help to relieve skin problems, upset stomachs and more